Skip to content

 FallbackBlockingIOCometSupportBuilt-in AgentRuntime (OpenAI-compatible)

-This is the Servlet model for AI agents: write your @Agent once, run it on LangChain4j, Google ADK, Spring AI, or standalone — determined by classpath.
+This is the Servlet model for AI agents: write your @Agent once, run it on any supported AgentRuntime — determined by classpath.

 @AiEndpoint(path = "/ai/chat",